-Following this offering, the Vanderhook Parties will continue to control more than % of the voting power of our common stock in the election of directors.
+Following this offering, through their ownership of Class B common stock, the Vanderhook Parties will continue to control more than % of the voting power of our common stock in the election of directors.
 This control will limit or preclude your ability to influence corporate matters for the foreseeable future.
 These stockholders will be able to influence or control matters requiring approval by our stockholders, including the election of directors and the approval of mergers, acquisitions or other extraordinary transactions.
 Their interests may differ from yours and they may vote in a manner that is adverse to your interests.
 This control may deter, delay or prevent a change of control of our company, deprive our stockholders of an opportunity to receive a premium for their Class A common stock as part of a sale of our company and may ultimately affect the market price of our Class A common stock.